How I Lost 30 Pounds in One Month Following a Ketogenic Diet

 - Most seasonings

-- Most sugar free condiments (Ranch, mayo, mustard, most hot sauces.
-Look at the labels...
-BBQ sauce and ketchup are big no no's as they are high in sugar.)
+- Most condiments: ranch, mayo, mustard, most hot sauces.
+Look at the labels to make sure.
+BBQ sauce and ketchup are big no no's as they are high in sugar.

 - Hard alcohol with zero carb mixers or just straight with nothing else.
-This is not recommended until you are actually in ketosis)
+This is not recommended until you are actually in ketosis.

-The above is a list of foods you can literally gorge yourself on.
+The above is a list of foods you can gorge yourself on.
 However, that's not all you can eat!
-As long as you check the label you can have at least one serving of the following items a day,.
+As long as you check the label, you can have at least one serving of the following items a day.
 Once you familiarize yourself with the net carbs of each of these, you will more than likely not have to count carbs at all!
-You will just know (like me) to limit your intake!
+You will know (like me) to limit your intake!
 Again, you have to be very careful with some of these as they can trigger cravings and binge eating.
 I would add in some of these once you're fully in ketosis and are consistently dropping weight.

 - Atkins frozen meals and treats (some people are sensitive to the artificial sweeteners in these, so if you have an iffy stomach don't go crazy here!)